hcicreativetech/raphaelr/assignments/finalproject/outline.md

 * Overview
 	* Properties of visual vs. sonic media
 	* The problem of mapping
+		* Physical vs. perceptual properties
-		* Frequency domain (sonographic) paradigm
+		* The frequency domain (sonographic) paradigm
 			* Problem of pitch specificity
 				* Difficult to draw deterministic harmonies, melodies
 			* Timbre fatigue
-				* Many timbres can't by synthesized with additive methods
+				* Many timbres are poorly represented, cannot be synthesized by additive methods
+			* Poor representation of perceptual qualities of sound
 	* Graphic score specification (data visualization), or sonified art?
 		* "musical drawing" vs. "visual composing"
 		* Can the goals of visual and sonic art be aligned?
+Or do all systems privilege one over the other?
 * Historic Systems
 	* Analog
 		* ANS, Oramics